tombye/trexit/_posts/2017-10-15-walking-the-wrong-way.markdown

 ## Pilgrims as markers

 Pilgrims walking towards you is one of the best ways to know you're on the right track.
-A few times when there have been no arrows in sight, a pilgrim appearing out of a side road has saved the day.
+A few times when there've been no arrows in sight, a pilgrim appearing out of a side road has saved the day.

 ## Making people confused and cross

-Walking the other way can confuse any pilgrims not sure they're going in the right direction.
+Walking the other way can confuse any pilgrims who aren't sure that they're going in the right direction.
 A couple of days ago, a class full of students helpfully shouted at us: "You're walking the wrong way!"

 We were thinking about getting t-shirts that say: "Don't worry, we're walking it backwards" in all major European languages.
 Seems a bit too much like hard work, though.